- Published on Saturday, 16 August 2008 07:04

 2008 INDIA MISSION TRIP

 In March of 2008 six members of a team all with ties to Rivers of Grace were called together by the Lord to travel through southeast, northeast, and north India to teach, declare the good news, pray, heal, feed, and encourage many people including Pastors, Sunday school teachers, local people and many orphans.
-The trip was organized by International Adventure Center ministry and had several focuses and objectives to achieve in just 18 days including travel time.
+The trip had several focuses and objectives to achieve in just 18 days including travel time.
 There was two main focuses for the team.
 One main focus was to evangelize, prophesy, and pray for local people.
 Another focus was to bring supplies and aid to orphans and needy churches as well as instruct and baptize.

 Many lives were touched from the very first night of ministry once we finally arrived at our first ministry destination, a local school and church compound overseen by Bishop Marc in northeast India.
 Our first day of ministry started off with one obstacle after another which caused us to press on in prayer and determination.
 After being forced to pay double for our nights stay at a hotel, we traveled all day from early morning till 10:00 at night fighting canceled air flights, delayed alternative flights, crazy taxi rides and missed trains.
 Finally after 10 at night the team stepped directly off the crowded truck onto the stage to join a team from Sweden.
 Immediately after we started to pray for people to receive the baptism of the Holy Spirit we saw the manifestation of the Spirit.
 People were unable to stand under the weight of God and speaking in new tongues!
 Praise the Lord!